sayangsep/Beatrice-Finemapping/README.md

  ```
  singularity pull --arch amd64 library://sayan_ghosal/finemapping/beatrice.sif:latest
  ```
  The container contains all the dependencies to run BEATRICE.
-Once download, goto [the usage]([#run-beatrice-using-singularity-container]) section to run BEATRICE.
+Once download, refer the section [Run BEATRICE Using Singularity Container](#run-beatrice-using-singularity-container) to learn about using BEATRICE.

  ### Install BEATRICE Using Anaconda
+ We have uploaded the

  ### Install BEATRICE Using Python packages